He's been a great asset to the team and it's fun to have him around and he's just soaking all this stuff up like a sponge.

 And it really just depends on like we really try to take care of our associates.

-So we have like I said, the gummy bear vitamin factory.
+So we have, like I said, the gummy bear vitamin factory.

 It's about two and a half miles, three miles from here.

-Um the packaging and sorting and all that for the Gummy Bear Vitamins is done up in Ridgefield, which is just up the highway, I think eight exits from here, nine exits.
+The packaging and sorting and all that for the gummy bear vitamins is done up in Ridgefield, which is just up the highway.

-Um, but I was talking to our local public transportation, and they have a bus that runs out there a couple times a day.
+But I was talking to our local public transportation, and they have a bus that runs out there a couple times a day.

-And I spoke to them, I spoke to their uh like president of uh the division that does the planning for the routes uh last week.
+I spoke to their president of the division that does the planning for the routes last week to see if maybe we could get them to shift the pickup time a few minutes earlier so we could.

 I don't know.